betaxx/BTSXBalance/README.md

 BTSXBalance
 ==============

-Simple utity to calculate the BTSX Balance from the genesis.json.
+Simple utity to calculate the BTSX Balance from the genesis.json without using your wallet.

 This simple tool, checks your BTSX balance without using any your wallet/s, it just extracts the addresses from the output of "listaddressgroupings" or from a comma separated file and matches them to the genesis.json.